Elinor78/cpp-adv-eng/docs/preliminary_requirements_document/preliminary_project_discription/README.md

 ## Available Computing Equipment

-This project will be focused on working in a Windows environment.
-The developers will mainly be working on Windows systems and the demo will be performed on a Windows system.
+This project will be focused on working in a Mac OSX environment.
+The developers will mainly be working on Mac OSX systems and the demo will be performed on a Mac OSX system.